vancouver-unicycling/vancouver-unicycling.github.io/index.markdown

 ![alt]({{ site.url }}{{ site.baseurl }}/assets/images/vanuni-header-image.jpg)
 {: .full}

+{:.text-center}
-A group for anyone interested in learning how to unicycle Hello and welcome to VanUni!
+# A group for anyone interested in learning how to unicycle

+Hello and welcome to VanUni!

 We are a group of folks passionate about unicycling.
 If you are interested in learning, or looking to ride with other unicyclists in the Greater Vancouver Area, then look no further!